Worldwide Shipping & Tracking

 The default game tick speed in Minecraft is 3.
 This means that blocks like crops, grass, and fire have a default update speed based on this value.

 To modify the tick speed on a Minecraft Java Edition server, a player needs to have operator permissions.
-The command to change it is /gamerule randomTickSpeed <value>
+The command to change it is /gamerule randomTickSpeed <value>, where

 The maximum tick speed setting in Minecraft can go up to World ID: Int.MAX_VALUE, which is 2,147,483,647.
 However, extremely high values can cause performance issues.